 Using a tool called Ethnio, we quickly screened, recruited, and scheduled a diverse group of eight research participants from 225 volunteers.
 Interviewing eight people would generate enough user data to build out the application, while still adhering to the tight timeline.

 We employed task-based usability testing to directly observe and learn from how people responded to the application prototype.
 In task-based usability testing, participants are given common task scenarios and asked to use the prototype to complete them.
-During this testing, we learned that 88 percent of research participants didn’t understand what a required piece of information — called the EDDCAN — was or where to find it.
+During this testing, we learned that 88 percent of research participants didn’t understand what a required piece of information—a unique customer number called the EDDCAN—was or where to find it.
 So, with a green light from our partners at EDD, we removed that requirement and replaced it with a date-of-birth identifier.
 This small adjustment made the application sign-in process significantly easier to complete.